Naoray/laravel-github-monolog/UPGRADE.md

 2. **Run Cleanup**
    - Keep your old configuration in place
-   - Run the cleanup code above to remove old storage artifacts
+   - Run the cleanup code in [Cleanup Code](#cleanup-code) to remove old storage artifacts
    - The cleanup code needs your old configuration to know what to clean up

 3. **Update Configuration**